 Beer Bars & Bottle Shops

-Most Portland bars, even the most unassuming corner taverns, offer some local suds, but these favorites focus on local and regional beers.
+Most Portland bars, even the most unassuming corner taverns, offer some local suds, but these favorites put the primary focus on local and regional beers.

 Dog-Friendly Portland Breweries